-- a repayment of lease liabilities and the decrease to the revaluation of the balance due on business combination as of September 30, 2023, as all milestones are schedule to be achieved within the next twelve months, - an increase of \$2.5 million due to the issuance of convertible debenture units in July 2023.
+- a decrease to \$1.8 million due to the revaluation of the balance due on business combination as of December 31, 2023, as all milestones are scheduled to be achieved within the next twelve months, - an increase of \$2.6 million due to the issuance of convertible debenture units in July 2023 and the convertible loan in December 2023. - an increase of \$1.7 million due mainly to the reclassification of the option to buy one of the manufacturing facilities from current to non-current.